 Again, you might have to use a wrench to loosen the line or release the quick connection that secures the line.

-Step 8: Seat the new faucet.
+Step 8: Seat the new kitchen faucet.

 Now is also a good time to seat the sprayer base.
 Have your helper place the base and hold it in place while you tighten the washer from under the sink.
 Be careful not to over-tighten the washers.